troyraen/photoz_errors/matlab/pipeline.md

     - BETTER ALL AROUND. not sure why, should investigate
     <img src="plots/GPz/SDSSdat.png" alt="SDSSdat" width="500"/>

-- [x] inputNoise = false; use input errors as features # BETTER ALL AROUND
+- [x] inputNoise = false; use input errors as features
-    - BETTER ALL AROUND
+    - BETTER ALL AROUND.
+    - shouldn't use this. still unsure where errors come from
     <img src="plots/GPz/inNoiseFalse.png" alt="inNoiseFalse" width="500"/>